This webpage contains affiliate links. See more details here.

 Note that train the prices of train tickets rise as your date of travel get closer.
 That's why it's good to book them well in advance (companies release the train schedules and tickets 4-5 months in advance).

-Trainline is the website that allows you to compare all trains on specific date so you can choose the one that suits you best.
-Booking process is simple - in just few clicks, you get the ticket directly to your email (you'll have it at your fingertip - convenient when you need to show the ticket to the train staff).
-Plus, you can easily change them or cancel online if needed).
+The booking process is very simple and the train ticket is emailed to you (you'll have it at your fingertip - convenient when you need to show the ticket to the train staff).
+Plus, you can easily change them or cancel online if needed.

 Once you reach Piazza del Duomo, you can admire Florentine's Cathedral (with stunning red-tiled cupola), the Giotto's Bell Tower and the Baptistery of St. John.
 The entrance to the Cathedral is free, but lines can be long (so you can skip this step).
 Instead, go around and admire all the sights, while taking some amazing photos.

 It's possible to climb the cupola (91m high and 45.5m wide; made by Filippo Brunelleschi), but you need to reserve the tickets in advance (online or at the ticket office at the Ticket office - Piazza di San Giovanni 7).
-To climb the cupola, you need to make 463 steps, which are relatively steep (not suitable for claustrophobic).
-Once at the top, you can enjoy stunning views of the city and the Tuscan hills in the distance.

 We recommend taking a tour, to access areas that aren't open to the public.